insin/nwb/docs/guides/ReactApps.md

 Without any configuration, the main features you get are:

 - Write JavaScript with modern features and JSX, transpiled down to ES5.
-- Use new JavaScript features which are at Stage 2 and above in the TC39 process:
+- Use proposed JavaScript features which make writing React apps more convenient:
-  - `async`/`await` syntax, for writing async code in a synchronous way.
   - Class properties, for avoiding boilerplate when writing classes.
-  - Decorators.
-  - Object rest/spread, for shallow cloning, merging and partially destructuring objects as syntax.
+  - Decorators, for libraries which are intended to be used with them.
 - Polyfills for  `Promise`,  `fetch` and `Object.assign`.
 - Import stylesheets (and font resources), images and JSON into JavaScript, to be handled by Webpack.
 - Autoprefixed CSS, so you don't need to write browser prefixes.